 ELISA test is an HIV test that is common around the globe.
 When a blood sample of the affected person has been taken, the test is conducted in a pathology laboratory with the use of a number of laboratory equipment and apparatus.
 Allow me to share how it is carried out one step at a time.

-Lastly, the left over antigen-antibody matter is dealt with with an enzyme that will result in a color transformation if an individual is positive with HIV.
+- Lastly, the leftover antigen-antibody matter is dealt with an enzyme that will result in a color transformation if an individual is positive for HIV.

 Accuracy and Reliability of the ELISA Test

 ELISA tests have established that they are dependable when it comes to knowing whether or not a man or woman has HIV.
 They are often used by many health professionals worldwide, and so take comfort in the fact that their precision is quite high.